 Hypervault, for example, started from a business / team approach when they created their groundwork for the application.
 It lets you create teams and assign people to those teams.
 Sharing data with other team members is done with a few clicks.

 1Password also originates for individuals, but they invested more in sharing credentials and a teamwork in the recent years.

 1Password and Lastpass were founded originally in 2005 and 2008 and although they feel robust, visually they feel a bit outdated.
 Hypervault came to market in 2021 and they invested a lot in a modern look & feel.

 Looking for other password manager alternatives?
-We made a comparison tool with the best known password vaults over here.
+We made a comparison tool with the best-known password vaults over here.
 Meanwhile, feel free to start a 14-day free trial of Hypervault.
-No credit card needed, and you can cancel any time.
+No credit card is needed, and you can cancel at any time.